KKZbinyakov/Historical-ciphers-app/README.md

 ## Installation

 For correct installation and further use of the system, access to the files of the QT module, the C++ compiler and the Cmake program is required.
+Cmake Installation Instructions [here](https://cmake.org/cmake/help/book/mastering-cmake/chapter/Getting%20Started.html).
 Installation on Windows:
 On Windows, you can use one of the package managers.